 Tesla files complaint against union member for secretly recording works council meeting, memo shows

-FRANKFURT, Feb 10 : Tesla has filed a criminal complaint against a member of the German IG Metall trade union for secretly recording a works council meeting that took place at its German plant on Tuesday, according a memo to staff seen by Reuters.
+FRANKFURT/BERLIN, Feb 10 : Tesla has filed a criminal complaint against a member of Germany's IG Metall trade union for secretly recording a works council meeting that took place at its plant near Berlin on Tuesday, according to a memo to staff seen by Reuters.

+Tesla confirmed the contents of the memo, which marks the latest low point in a fraught relationship between IG Metall and the U.S. electric vehicle maker.

 An IG Metall representative was not immediately available for comment.